New Luxury in the Maldives

 All guests are met on arrival in Male Airport at 12.30pm and transferred to the vessel and transferred back to the airport early in the morning of disembarkation.

-The Carpe Diem liveaboard provides a medium speed WiFi that works from the local 3G base stations, with connection speed depending on the location of the boat.
+The Carpe Novo liveaboard provides a medium speed WiFi that works from the local 3G base stations, with connection speed depending on the location of the boat.
 There’s a fee of US$15/20(+GST)pp for the 7/10 night trips respectively.

 You should know…

 Diving in the Maldives often involves drift dives from the open sea into the shelter of the lagoon of the atoll.
 Depending on the state of the tide, this can be anything from a gentle drift to something akin to an express train ride.
-Therefore, the Carpe Diem requires a minimum of Advanced Open Water Diving (AOWD) certification to be able to join all the dives offered during a trip.
+Therefore, the Carpe Novo requires a minimum of Advanced Open Water Diving (AOWD) certification to be able to join all the dives offered during a trip.
 OW Divers are welcome but will be asked to do their AOWD certification during the trip as otherwise they would be limited to 18m and hence just a few dives.
 The dive instructor may ask divers to sit out certain dives if he thinks divers are not experienced enough for a particular dive.
 On special South routings with lots of currents, divers do require a minimum of 100 logged dives and experience with currents.

 Carpe Novo is another great addition to the Carpe Diem liveaboards family and like her sister ships Carpe Vita and Carpe Diem, provides excellent scuba diving in the Maldives.